J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Discussion

 \subsection{Stellar mass function}

 In Fig.~\ref{fig:total_smf}, we compare the total SMF from J-PLUS DR3 with several measurements from the literature.
-The total SMF from the photometric study of \cite{peng2010mass} correspond to slightly higher space densities for all stellar mass bins by $\sim$0.1~dex.
-The GAMA survey results from \cite{wright2018gama}, shown for three redshift bins ($0.02<z<0.08$, $0.08<z<0.14$, and $0.14<z<0.20$), also estimate larger space densities with respect to our determination, with typical offsets between 0.05 and 0.15~dex, especially at the high-mass end.
+The total SMF from the photometric study of \cite{peng2010mass} corresponds to slightly higher space densities for all stellar mass bins by $\sim$0.1~dex.
+The GAMA survey results from \cite{wright2018gama}, shown for three redshift bins ($0.02<z<0.08$, $0.08<z<0.14$, and $0.14<z<0.20$), also estimate higher space densities with respect to our determination, with typical offsets between 0.05 and 0.15~dex, especially at the high-mass end.
 In contrast, the SMF from the DESI spectroscopic survey \cite{xu2025pac} is in excellent agreement with our measurement, showing differences smaller than 0.05~dex over the full range.
-Finally, the total SMF from miniJPAS \cite{minijpas,diaz2024minijpas} is very similar to our total SMF, but for stellar masses greater than $\log(M_\star/\mathrm{M}_\odot) = 11$, they obtain more galaxies, varying almost 0.5 dex in the high stellar masses.

-In Fig.~\ref{fig:sf_smf}, we show the comparison of the star-forming Stellar Mass Function (SF-SMF).
-Our SF-SMF closely follows the shape and normalization of the SMF from \cite{peng2010mass}, with a small offset of approximately 0.1~dex.
+Finally, the total SMF from miniJPAS \citep{minijpas,diaz2024minijpas} is very similar to our total SMF, but at $\log(M_\star/\mathrm{M}_\odot) > 11$ it shows an excess of galaxies, reaching differences of up to $\sim$0.5~dex at the highest stellar masses.
+In Fig.~\ref{fig:sf_smf}, we compare the star-forming stellar mass function (SF-SMF) from J-PLUS DR3 with previous measurements from \citet{peng2010mass}, \citet{xu2025pac}, \citet{baldry2012galaxy}, and \citet{diaz2024minijpas}.
+Our SF-SMF closely follows the shape and normalization of the SMF from \citet{peng2010mass}, with a small offset of approximately 0.1~dex.
 Compared to the DESI measurement from \cite{xu2025pac}, our SF-SMF lies slightly higher, particularly at $\log(M_\star/\mathrm{M}_\odot) > 10.5$, where the difference can reach up to $\sim$0.15~dex.
 At lower stellar masses, both SMFs agree within the uncertainties.
-The SF-SMF from \cite{diaz2024minijpas} is above ours, similar to \cite{peng2010mass} for $\log(M_\star/\mathrm{M}_\odot) < 10.5$, for greater stellar masses they retrieve more galaxies.

-In Fig.~\ref{fig:q_smf}, we compare the quiescent SMF (Q-SMF) with results from \cite{peng2010mass} and \cite{xu2025pac}.
+The SF-SMF from \citet{diaz2024minijpas} also lies above ours, similarly to \citet{peng2010mass} at $\log(M_\star/\mathrm{M}_\odot) < 10.5$; at higher stellar masses, it predicts a larger number of galaxies.
+In Fig.~\ref{fig:q_smf}, we compare the Q-SMF with results from \cite{peng2010mass} and \cite{xu2025pac}.
 Both literature SMFs lie slightly above our Q-SMF by up to 0.1~dex, but follow very similar trends.
-The agreement is particularly good with the DESI quiescent SMF across most of the mass range.
+The agreement is particularly good with the DESI Q-SMF across most of the mass range.
 The Q-SMF from \cite{diaz2024minijpas} is below ours, by 0.08 dex, and the rest of the literature for $\log(M_\star/\mathrm{M}_\odot) < 11$ by 0.1 dex.